 It only works if the numbers tie.

 Migrations fail when people treat the import as the finish line.
-If the books do not tie out after cutover, the new system is just a cleaner-looking mess.
+If the books don't tie out after cutover, the new system is just a cleaner-looking mess.

 Duplicate contacts, broken account mappings, and wrong reports usually come from unclear rules.
 Define the accounting logic first and migrate only what supports it.